 The Flexible Packaging Association defines flexible packaging as a package or container made of flexible or easily yielding materials that, when filled or closed, can be readily changed in shape.
-The construction may be of paper, plastic film, foil or any combination of these and includes roll-stock, bags, pouches, bags, pouches, labels, wraps, lidding, shrink sleeves and stretch film.
+The construction may be of paper, plastic film, foil or any combination of these and includes roll-stock, bags, stand up pouches, poly bags, preforms, labels, wraps, lidding, printed shrink sleeves, dome bags, stretch labels and stretch film.

 Flexible packages are used for consumer and institutional products and in industrial applications, to protect, market, and distribute a vast array of products.